Share This Article:

-How to Fill out the EEO-1 Form
+How to Fill Out the EEO-1 Form

 What Is the EEO-1 Form?

 The EEOC is an organization responsible for enforcing federal laws that make it illegal to discriminate against a job applicant for a variety of factors.
 For example, this includes a person’s race, color, religion, sex, national origin, age (40 or older), disability, or genetic information.
-Furthermore, the EEOC has authority to regulate and investigate most employers with at least 15 employees.
+Furthermore, the EEOC has the authority to regulate and investigate most employers with at least 15 employees.

 The EEOC investigates charges of discrimination and focuses on settling them when discrimination is found.
-If parties can’t reach an agreement, the EEOC may file lawsuits on the behalf of the individual or the general public.
+If parties can’t reach an agreement, the EEOC may file lawsuits on behalf of the individual or the general public.
 In addition to investigating complaints and handling discrimination charges, the EEOC conducts outreach programs to prevent future cases.

 Step-by-Step: How to Fill out the EEO-1 Form